TieJean/VerilogLLM/README.md

 ```

 # Few shot prompt generation
-This flow is available within the /fewshot_prompt_input_generation folder.
+This flow is available within the "fewshot_prompt_input_generation" folder.
 It is run outside the main evaluation flow to generate the fewshot_VerilogDescription.jsonl files containing the modfied prompts.
 Please refer to the README in the folder for usage and further details.